lochsh/get-rusty/notes.md

 #### Ownership

-Rust achieves memory safety through the concept of ownership.
+A large part of how Rust achieves memory safety is through the concept of ownership.
 This is an exciting feature, a vital part of Rust that allows it to be both memory-safe _and_ efficient.
 All objects have an owner at all times, which is tracked by the compiler.
 The owner can give out references to other users, with some restrictions, or it can transfer the ownership of the variable.
 Crucially, there can only be one owner.
 The Rust compiler ensures that there is _exactly